IntersectMBO/governance-actions/mainnet/2026-06-17-twbudget/tx3-by-txpipe.md

 ## Title
-Withdraw 1,684,050 ada for Tx3 by TxPipe administered by Intersect
+Withdraw 1,684,050 ada for Tx3 by TxPipe: Open API Layer for Cardano's dApp P...

 ## Abstract